mongodb/terraform-provider-mongodbatlas/examples/atlas-organization/organization-step-1/Readme.md

-# Example - A basic example to create and Orgnization with MongoDB Atlas and Terraform
+# Example - A basic example to create a MongoDB Atlas Organization with Terraform

 This project aims to provide a very straight-forward example of setting up a MongoDB Atlas Organization with Terraform.
 This will create the following resources in MongoDB Atlas: